robertcorponoi/react-icon-library-template/README.md

 2. The icon will be optimized and copied to the `./optimized` directory.

-3. The icon will be transformed into a React component with it's name being a PascalCase version of the SVG file name.
-For example, an icon named `foo-bar` will be turned into a component named `FooBar`.
+3. The icon will be transformed into a React component with it's name being a PascalCase version of the SVG file name and the word Icon added at the end.
+For example, an icon named `foo-bar` will be turned into a component named `FooBarIcon`.

 4. Each icon will be exported from the `./solid/index.tsx` or `./outline/index.tsx` files.
 This means that the icons can be imported individually or in groups from their solid or outline directories.